 You can remove Oracle Database Vault from an Oracle Database installation, for both to both single-instance and Oracle RAC installations.

 Reinstalling Oracle Database Vault

-You can reinstall Oracle Database Vault by using Database Configuration Assistant and afterward, register Database Vault.
+You can reinstall Oracle Database Vault by using Database Configuration Assistant and afterward, configure and enable Database Vault.